Frojd/react-sass-starterkit/README.md

 4. `npm start`
 5. Done!

-Visit [http://localhost:7000](http://localhost:7000) and look at the component you just created.
+Visit [http://localhost:7001](http://localhost:7001) and look at the component you just created.
+It should autoopen when running the start command.

 ## CLI